Your state's best all-you-can-eat brunch

 Michigan: The Morning Dish at Radisson Plaza Hotel, Kalamazoo

-Minnesota: Gray’s Dinkytown, Minneapolis
+Minnesota: Mara, Minneapolis

 Mississippi: McClain Lodge, Brandon

 Southern, fresh, and local are the three buzzwords at the buffet at McClain Lodge, a beautiful resort in Brandon.
 Open every day of the week, it's known for Southern entrées such as fried chicken, fried catfish, and plenty of barbecue dishes, as well as a dessert bar heaving with delightful treats.
-It’s a great option for hungry brunch-lovers who fancy seeing the animals or wandering through the farmers’ market afterwards.
+It’s a great option for hungry diners who fancy seeing the animals or wandering through the farmers’ market afterwards.

 Missouri: V's Italiano Ristorante, Independence